 What about detox or quitting?
-Well, while most drugs will cause unpleasant withdrawal symptoms(heroin or opiate abuse being the most famous), there is actually little documented danger in coming off of most drugs(do not confuse this with medical advice.
+Well, while most drugs will cause unpleasant withdrawal symptoms(heroin or opiate abuse being the most famous), there is actually a little documented danger in coming off of most drugs(do not confuse this with medical advice.
 I am not a doctor.
 Please at least consult a doctor prior to stopping any drug use).
-What many people don’t know however, because of it’s effects on the body and brain, is that alcohol detox can be fatal.
+What many people don’t know, however, because of its effects on the body and brain, is that alcohol detox can be fatal.
 An alcoholic or a suspected alcoholic should always be evaluated by a medical doctor before attempting to stop using alcohol.
-Benzodiazepines such as valium or Xanax is the other class of drugs that absolutely require medical supervision to come off of.
-Please remember this when helping yourself or loved one.
+Benzodiazepines such as valium or Xanax are the other class of drugs that absolutely require medical supervision to come off of.
+Please remember this when helping yourself or a loved one.

-As you can see alcohol and drugs can take a major toll on our physical well being.
+As you can see alcohol and drugs can take a major toll on our physical well-being.
 We didn’t even brush the surface of how poorly addicts and alcoholics maintain a healthy diet or any exercise regiment.
-You can use your best thinking to figure out, it’s not very good.
-Taco Bell at 4 am 5 days a week and running from the police are not what we have in mind when we mention a healthy diet and exercise!
+You can use your best thinking to figure out it, it’s not very good.
+Taco Bell at 4 am 5 days a week and running from the police is not what we have in mind when we mention a healthy diet and exercise!
 Again, please use the internet, talk to professionals, and access other sources of information to learn what you can do to help your loved one in their physical recovery.
 I can’t wait until next month when we can talk about some of the positives that recovery has on our physical selves.

 Try to stay cool and have a great summer!